pret/pokered/README.md

 * ausma - Showdown Mod assistance
 * Paulluxx - Showdown Mod assistance
 * DuoM2 - Showdown Mod assistance
-* Albatross - Much of the new sprites used in the hack
+* Albatross - Several of the new sprites used in the hack (Electivire, Magmortar, Rhyperior, Tangrowth, Glaceon, Sylveon...)
 * ZumiIsawhat? - Restorations of beta OST
 * Helix Chamber, RacieBeep, et al - Prototype Pokémon sprites
-* Vortyne - Reused a bit of code from their pureRGB hack, which was used to assist with the eventual final Mew encounter.
+* Vortyne - Reused a bit of code from their pureRGB hack, which was used to assist with making MissingNo. stable.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!

 Original README.md proceeding;